-The Summit Foundation’s Great Rubber Duck Race
+Great Rubber Duck Race

-The Summit Foundation is the leading organization inspiring people and mobilizing resources to improve and enrich the lives of individuals in Summit County and our neighboring communities of Alma, Fairplay, Kremmling and Leadville through the allocation of scholarships and grants.
+“The Summit Foundation is the leading organization inspiring people and mobilizing resources to improve and enrich the lives of individuals in Summit County and our neighboring communities of Alma, Fairplay, Kremmling and Leadville through the allocation of scholarships and grants.

-Each year Rockridge helps the Summit Foundation construct their "Rubber Duck Race" course.
-Rockridge volunteers their time and building expertise over Labor Day weekend setting the course, constructing the finish line bridge, raking ducks through the course, and returning the river back to its natural state so the Summit Foundation can send thousands of ducks down the Blue River in the heart of downtown Breckenridge.
+Each year Rockridge helps the Summit Foundation construct their "Great Rubber Duck Race" course.
+Rockridge volunteers their time and building expertise over Labor Day weekend setting the course, constructing the finish line bridge, encouraging lost ducks through the course, and returning the river back to its natural state so the Summit Foundation can send thousands of ducks down the Blue River in the heart of downtown Breckenridge.
 The Summit Foundation raises upwards of $100,000 through this event annually.

 Breckenridge Outdoor Education Center (BOEC)

-The Breckenridge Outdoor Education Center (BOEC) provides life changing outdoor learning experiences for those who are often excluded from outdoor activity due to a disability or special need.
-Their headquarters on Wellington Rd has not adequately served many of the organization's needs.
-After meeting with the BOEC leadership, Rockridge Building and Custom Mountain Architects offered pro-bono architectural and construction services to update and expand their facility.
-The updated building, completed in the Fall of 2018, provides new office and conference capacities and increases storage.
-Most importantly, however, the majority of the new third floor is dedicated to housing needs that are vital for the BOEC's staff and volunteers.
+“The Breckenridge Outdoor Education Center (BOEC) provides life changing outdoor learning experiences for those who are often excluded from outdoor activity due to a disability or special need.
+Their headquarters on Wellington Rd has not adequately served many of the organization's needs in years past.
+After meeting with BOEC leadership, Rockridge Building and Custom Mountain Architects offered pro-bono architectural and construction services to expand and bring their facility up to date.
+The updated building, completed in the Fall of 2018, provides new office and conference capacities and increases storage for adaptive equipment.
+Most importantly, the majority of the new third floor is dedicated to housing needs that are vital for the retention of BOEC's staff and volunteers.

-Please visit the BOEC's website and learn how to get involved in this inspiring local organization.
+Please visit the BOEC's website and learn how to get involved in this inspiring local organization.”

 The Cycle Effect

-The Cycle Effect’s mission is empowering young women through mountain biking to create brighter futures and build stronger communities.
+“The Cycle Effect’s mission is empowering young women through mountain biking to create brighter futures and build stronger communities.”